Trump Treats D.C. Protesters With a Fleeting Flyover

 Trump’s Saturday flyover was done en route to the afternoon Army-Navy football game at West Point.

-He’d tweeted shortly before the flight: “Wow!
+He’d tweeted earlier on Saturday: “Wow!
 Thousands of people forming in Washington (D.C.) for Stop the Steal.
 Didn’t know about this, but I’ll be seeing them! #MAGA”

 Angry Trump supporters flocked to Washington to protest the election results, a day after the Supreme Court rejected a Texas lawsuit that appeared to be Trump’s last attempt to wrest the election away from President-elect Joe Biden.